34 Years Ago: Keith Whitley Hits No. 1 With ‘I’m No Stranger to the Rain’

-Ironically, just as the 34-year-old could be heard over the airwaves singing, “If I don't keep my head up, I may drown / But it's hard to keep believing / I'll even come out even / While the rain beats your hope in the ground / And tonight it's really coming down," he was battling an ongoing alcohol addiction that ultimately claimed his life one month later.
+Unfortunately, while Whitley's career was soaring, "I'm No Stranger to the Rain" would be the last single he saw claim the No. 1 spot.
+As the 34-year-old could be heard over the airwaves singing "If I don't keep my head up, I may drown / But it's hard to keep believing / I'll even come out even / While the rain beats your hope in the ground / And tonight it's really coming down," he was battling an ongoing alcohol addiction that ultimately claimed his life one month later.

-Whitley had two more songs, ‘I Wonder Do You Think of Me’ and ‘It Ain't Nothin,’ which were also No. 1 hits after his death.
+Whitley had two more songs, "I Wonder Do You Think of Me" and "It Ain't Nothin'," become No. 1 hits after his death.